FAQs

 Almost certainly not.
 The movements are so subtle, there will be nothing outside your normal range.
 If you do feel any pain, we will stop instantly.
 That is really not the idea.

-Can't I just learn the technique from a book?
+Can I learn The Alexander Technique from a book?

-Will my private medical insurance pay for my lessons?
+Will my private medical insurance pay for my Alexander lessons?

-Where can I find further information about the Alexander Technique?
+Where can I find further information on The Alexander Technique?

 alexandertechnique.com is an excellent resource to find more general information.